Successful response codes

 415 Unsupported Media Type

 The request entity has a media type which the resource does not support.
-For example, trying to create a PYLON analysis task using a media type other than
+For example, making a request using a media type other than

 429 Too Many Requests